 Concussions are the most common type of traumatic brain injury.

-When your head is hit by some force, your brain moves in the direction of the force until it hits your skull, causing damage.
+When a strong force strikes your, your brain moves in the direction of the force until it hits your skull, causing damage.

 Basically, a concussion shakes up your brain.

-While many people previously thought concussions were only minor inconveniences, doctors now recognize that concussions ought to be taken seriously.
+While many people previously thought concussions were only minor inconveniences, doctors now take them seriously.

 Concussion symptoms can range from mild to severe, and in some cases can cause life-long damage.

-If concussion symptoms persist for longer than a month, then you most likely have developed something called post-concussion syndrome.
+If concussion symptoms persist for longer than a month, then you most likely have developed post-concussion syndrome.

-People who sustain multiple and frequent concussions are at risk of acquiring a condition known as chronic traumatic encephalopathy, which can permanently change a person’s mood, behavior, and brain function.
+People who sustain multiple, frequent concussions can develop a condition known as chronic traumatic encephalopathy, which can permanently change a person’s mood, behavior, and brain function.

 These often accompany concussions.
 A contusion is essentially just a bruise on the brain, which means it is a mild form of bleeding.

-If a contusion does not heal on its own, it can turn into a hematoma and may have to be removed through surgery.
+If a contusion does not heal on its own, it can turn into a hematoma, doctors will remove through surgery.

-The kind of damage a contusion may cause depends on its size, location, and how long it lasts.
+The damage a contusion causes depends on its size, location, and how long it lasts.